studio-thgie/phd.thgie.ch/output/expose.md

 ## 4. Research design and methodology
 ### 4.1 Research data
 The research base material is built by two corpora – the digital games list and it's metadata, and visual material regarding those games.
 Whereas I am actively working collaboratively with the research team on the former, I am solely responsible for the latter.
 From the base material games list corpus I will choose a reasonable number of exemplary as well as exceptional games.
 Exemplary means that some of the games stand in for popular genres of the time, while some others can't be put in such a schema.
-Further information on the corpora is outline in 4.2.2.
+Further information on the corpora is outline in 4.3.2.

+### 4.2 Cumulative dissertation
+This is as cumulative dissertation project.
+The dissertation takes its form in four papers, which are accepted for publishing in peer-reviewed journals.
+This means, that not all the outlined methods are applied during the whole project, but partially in their respective work packages.
+The final dissertation further needs a synopses to frame the four papers.
+More information on when which methods is used towards which inquiry and output is outlined under 5.2.

-### 4.2 Methodology
+### 4.3 Methodology
 The following outlines the methods I will apply.

-#### 4.2.1 Literature Review
+#### 4.3.1 Literature Review
 Relevant literature has been covered in point 2.1.
 The literature review was key to identify the research gap outlined in point 2.2.
 Further literature review will be conducted towards visuality in video games from a media theoretical perspective as well as the notion of text regarding program code.

-#### 4.2.2 Corpora building and analysis
+#### 4.3.2 Corpora building and analysis
 In this dissertation project, I will help building and maintaining three different corpora.

 1. A comprehensive list of Swiss digital games until the year 2000 and their accompanying metadata, such as factual information, computing systems, genre, and actors involved in the development and distribution